lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Icon/README.md

 The ID of the symbol will be the same as the `name` prop and the whole SVG element will be hidden.

-⚠️ Please note that SVG IDs are global and you might encounter ID conflicts if you use the same in `name` prop as an existing element on your site.
+⚠️ Please note that SVG IDs are global, and you might encounter ID conflicts if you use the same in `name` prop as an existing element on your site.

 👉 Even though the `svg` only includes the `symbol` element, the `svg` still takes some space in browser,